๐Ÿ’€Anatomy and Physiology I

 Smooth Muscle

-• Found in walls of hollow organs—blood vessels, digestive tract, bladder, airways, and uterus all rely on smooth muscle for their functions
+• Found in the walls of hollow organs.
+Blood vessels, the digestive tract, bladder, airways, and uterus all rely on smooth muscle.
+Wherever an organ needs to push contents through a tube or change its diameter, smooth muscle is doing the work.

-• Spindle-shaped cells with single central nucleus—these small, tapered cells can stretch significantly without damage, ideal for organs that change volume
+• Spindle-shaped cells with a single central nucleus.
+These small, tapered cells can stretch significantly without damage, which is ideal for organs that regularly change volume (think of the bladder filling or the stomach expanding after a meal).

-• Dual control by autonomic nervous system and hormones—enables automatic responses like vasoconstriction, peristalsis, and pupil dilation without conscious thought
+• Controlled by the autonomic nervous system and hormones.
+This dual control enables automatic responses like vasoconstriction, peristalsis, and pupil dilation without any conscious thought on your part.

-Compare: Cardiac vs. Smooth muscle—both are involuntary and controlled by the autonomic nervous system, but cardiac is striated/branched while smooth is non-striated/spindle-shaped.
+Compare: Cardiac vs. Smooth muscle: both are involuntary and influenced by the autonomic nervous system, but cardiac is striated/branched while smooth is non-striated/spindle-shaped.
 Cardiac generates rapid, powerful beats; smooth produces slow, sustained contractions for processes like digestion.

 Control Systems: Voluntary vs. Involuntary